browserengineering/book/book/accessibility.md

 the code, because it's repetitive, but the point is to store the `Tab`'s `focus` field in the `Browser`'s `tab_focus` field.

 Now we need to know when focus changes.
-While we could do that lots of ways,[^eg-handle-tab] the best way is to store a `last_tab_focus` field on `Browser` with the last focused element we actually spoke out
+The simplest way is to store a `last_tab_focus` field on `Browser` with the last focused element we actually spoke out loud:
-loud:

 ``` {.python}
 class Browser: